Mapaor/mail-fisica.cat/README.md

 - Send automated emails from a subdomain (alias@mg.yourdomain.com)
 - Role-based access (admin or user roles)
 - Row Level Security (users only see their own emails)
+- Admin dashboard for user management (delete users and their DNS records)
 - Nice minimalistic UI and refresh buttons for real-time updates.

 ### Tech used